 To avoid this, experiment with a different focal point to make them look less boring.
 For example, the subject in your portrait doesn’t always have to be in focus.

 For something a little abstract, set your aperture to any small number like f/1.8.
 Then pull your focus away from the person as they throw leaves in the air.
 Focus on a couple of leaves instead and turn your subject into a blurry outline.

 You can also experiment with freelensing.
 Or use a Lensbaby to create an intense blur in specific parts of your photos.

-You can intensify the colors if they’re dull.
-Or paint them a completely different color for a surreal effect.
+Another way to breathe life into autumn photography is to paint your leaves with eco-friendly paint.
+You can intensify the colours if they’re dull.
+Or paint them a completely different colour for a surreal effect.

 Some of the most beautiful autumn photos feature subjects that seem to blend in with their surroundings.

 This monochromatic look isn’t typically desirable in other photography genres.
 But it’s a winner in autumn photography.